 - That’s all.
 Your battery should be working much better now.

-- Make sure that you’ve a custom recovery installed.
+- Make sure that you have a custom recovery installed.

 - Now boot into the custom recovery on your Android device.